waigania13/carmen/docs/addresses.md

 rather than using the L/R of your orientation to the feature on your screen.

 - `properties.carmen:rangetype`
+    - REQUIRED: The interpolation format.
+Accepted values: tiger
-    - REQUIRED: Carmen has the potential to support multiple forms of interpolation, however at the moment only `tiger` is currently implemented and supported.
+    - Carmen has the potential to support multiple forms of interpolation, however at the moment only `tiger` is currently implemented and supported.

 Like address points, each element in the following flat arrays refers to the